 Cow milk and its products have been dominating the dairy industry for decades after the industrialization of the food sector.
 The contribution of other animal species, such as buffalo, goats, sheep, and camel, is minimal.
-However, milks from these animals have great advantages and potential.
+However, milk from these animals has great advantages and potential.

 “Don’t limit your challenges.